Review Canon EOS 7D

 Full HD movie mode with variable frame rates and manual control

-Like the latest (and very much needed) firmware update in the Canon EOS 5D Mark II in 2010, the Canon EOS 7D gives you full manual control over the shutter speed and aperture which is absolutely necessary for good film-making in my opinion.
+Like the latest (and very much needed) firmware update in the Canon EOS 5D Mark II in 2010, the Canon EOS 7D gives you full manual control over the shutter speed and aperture.
+This is absolutely necessary for good film-making in my opinion.

 It shoots with resolutions and speeds of 1080p HD at 30fps (NTSC), 25 fps (PAL) or 24 frames per second.
-In 720p mode you have either 60 fps (NTSC) or 50 (PAL) fps which allows you to slow down the replay during post processing to give a nice, smooth slow motion playback.
+In 720p mode you have either 60 fps (NTSC) or 50 (PAL) fps.
+This allows you to slow down the replay during post processing to give a nice, smooth slow motion playback.

 You also have the ability to crop your footage (at the beginning and end by 1 second increments) in camera.